The Secret Tool to Unlock Behavior Change

 What Does the First Level of Management Look Like?

-The first level of management involves setting up your dog’s environment to prevent unwanted behaviors from happening in the first place.
+The second level of management involves setting up your dog’s environment to prevent unwanted behaviors from happening in the first place.
 Here are some examples of what this might look like for different scenarios:

 Leash Reactivity